learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 ## Summary

-In this lab, you once again practiced and reviewed the process of building a nueral network.
+In this lab, you once again practiced and reviewed the process of building a neural network.
 This time, we built a more complex network with additional layers which drastically improves the performance on our data set with Santa images!
 We also made note of some important methods for importing and displaying images, a necessary preliminary step in building image recognition systems.